ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     should they be needed for entities and systems with sufficient authority to process such information.

-6.  <a name="requirement-6"></a> All Passport Visas within the "ga4gh" scope eligible for release to the requestor MUST be provided.
+6.  <a name="requirement-6"></a> All Passport Visas within the `ga4gh_passport_v1` scope eligible for release to the requestor MUST be consistently provided.
 Reasons for limiting exchange may include user approval, contractual limitations, regulatory restrictions, or filtering claims to only the subset needed for a particular purpose, etc.

 7.  <a name="requirement-7"></a> The [JWT Passport Claim](#jwt-passport-claim)
-    is only included in the Passport if the "ga4gh" scope is requested from the [Broker](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#term-broker)
+    is only included in the Passport if the `ga4gh_passport_v1` scope is requested from the
+    [Broker](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#term-broker)
     and other conditions are met as outlined within this specification.